-Net loss and total comprehensive loss from continuing operations, when excluding the Special Committee and Settlement Agreement expenses, have been range bound over the last eight quarters, from a high of \$3,236,000 in fiscal Q3 2012 to a low of \$1,726,000 in fiscal Q2 of 2013 with fluctuations mainly dependant on the level of research and development activities and fluctuations in operating, general and administration expenses.
+Net loss and total comprehensive loss from continuing operations, over the last eight quarters, ranged from a high of \$2,660,000 in fiscal Q2 2014 to a low of \$1,726,000 in fiscal Q2 of 2013 with fluctuations mainly dependant on the level of research and development activities and lower operating, general and administration expenses.
+Included in research and development expense for Q2 F2014 is a one-time payout of \$500,000 related to the termination of the Company's former President and Chief Operating Officer.